In order to be considered for a Graduate Assistant/Associate position, a graduate student must:

 - Have a minimum GPA of 3.0.
 If a student is newly admitted, the admission GPA is considered for this requirement.
 A student must also maintain a minimum GPA of 3.0 during their appointment.
 Appointing departments may also require a higher GPA.
 It is important to check the GPA before making an offer of GA appointment so that any issues can be addressed in a timely manner.
 The Graduate Assistant/Associate Low GPA Waiver form must be submitted should a hiring exception be necessary.
 GPA exceptional appointments are limited to one semester appointments and are not eligible for reappointment until grades are reviewed.
 In the rare case that a student is hired with a low GPA, the hiring department is expected to provide a detailed plan for mentoring the GA and for oversight of the class.

 - Be enrolled in at least 6 graduate level units.
 Undergraduate or audited courses do not satisfy this requirement.
 Appointing departments may also require a higher enrollment.

+- Meet any additional University of Arizona employee requirements for the position.
 (Please note that appointing departments may also have additional criteria that a graduate student must meet in order to be appointed into a Graduate Assistant/Associate position.)